 His biggest concern comes in the form of one of the record’s standouts, “Communication.”
 “Not being able to communicate with people and not being able to get through…” he says.
 “It frustrates me.”
 The song, which features D.R.A.M, has the heartbeat of a Sade song with Ray’s vocals evoking Michael Jackson’s tender tone.
 Jazz is woven throughout the album, which Ray has a bit of a history with in addition to his high school years.
 He worked with jazz synthesists Terrace Martin and Robert Glasper on “Colors in the Dark” a vibrant track from their band R+R=NOW’s Collagically Speaking.
 The genre’s fingerprints are all over Platinum Fire, even when he’s doing more laid back R&B, like on “Damn.”

-Filmed in Cuba, the video for “Damn” finds ray in the center of a heated argument.“Why you gotta test me now?
+Filmed in Cuba, the video for “Damn” finds ray in the centre of a heated argument.
+“Why you gotta test me now?
 I'm just tryna cool it now / But it don't matter, 'cause I told you to never go there,” he sings on the barely two-minute track. “‘Damn” for me is about not wanting to be stressed out in a relationship.
 Being with someone who you can have fun with, without all of the stress.”
-Directed by Keoni Marcelo and Superfran, the song is the realization that the person you sought as refuge could be the same person you’re fleeing.
+Directed by Keoni Marcelo and Superfran, the song is the realisation that the person you sought as refuge could be the same person you’re fleeing.
 Damn.

 Kristin Corry is a staff writer at Noisey.
 Follow her on Twitter.